mmiots9/pylabnotebook/README.md

 <h3>Update a notebook</h3>
 When you want to update the notebook, go to the folder in which is present the .git folder, type <code>notebook update</code>.
 It will check for new commits and upate the files in .labnotebook folder.
 <br>
-If the git history have changed and the last commit present in the labnotebook is no longer in gith history, it will raise an error; you can skip this by forcing the update (<code>-f/--force</code>).
+If the git history have changed and the last commit present in the labnotebook is no longer in git history, it will raise an error; you can skip this by forcing the update (<code>-f/--force</code>).

 **IMPORTANT**: After each notebook update a commit is made with labnotebook as author.
 This will ensure that these commits are not considered during the update, as only commits without labnotebook as author are used.